SatvikNema/rest-db-api/README.md

 The response should return an array of objects/primitives.
 If not, we need to specify where in the response the array is (using `jsonpath`).
 In this case that is at `$.forecast.forecastday[*]`

-Now, as the shillelagh's `Adapter` class uses in memory storage - `sqllite` , we can query the data using `sqllite` syntax, like querying inside a nested JSON:
+As Shillelagh's `Adapter` class uses in memory storage - `sqllite` , we can query the data using `sqllite` syntax.
 ```python
 query = f"""
 SELECT